francisgreenleaf/Reader/README.md

 ## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [Apache License 2.0](https://opensource.org/licenses/MIT).